iotaledger/access-server/specs/3-SPECS/access-ENGINEERING-SPEC-0000.md

 ###### Resolver Plugins
 Resolver Plugins are used by PEP to enforce actions in the physical world.
 They are the main interface for actuators that need to behave in accordance to the Access being granted or denied.

 For example, imagine a door that is controlled by a relay attached to the board's GPIO.
-The board is running the Access Core Server, and PDP has decided to deny the incoming Access Request.
+The board is running the Access Server, and PDP has decided to deny the incoming Access Request.
 That means that the GPIO needs to set the relay such that the door remains locked.

 #### Access Secure Network API
 The Access Secure Network API is used to authenticate clients, ensure (off-Tangle) channel security and perform message validation.